Wracked with pain? Alleviate the torment

 See your doctor if your headache is sudden or severe, or causes confusion, trouble seeing, speaking or walking.

 — Sore feet: According to a foot specialist, with 26 bones, 30 joints, and over 100 muscles ligaments and tendons in each foot, it’s no wonder our feet hurt.
-Arthritis, overuse and injury are often to blame.
+Arthritis, overuse and slip and fall injury are often to blame.

 What helps: Rest and put your feet up.
 Ice them for 15-to-20 minutes at a time.
 If pain persists, you must consult a foot doctor.